Friday, October 22, 2010

 FuckFace, ever the enabler, oozes out of the crowd to lope a tentacle around Jules to pull her away for some line-snortin’.

 (Note: Schumacher places Poor Howie in the background just to the left of Wendy.
 Initially, it looks as if he’s having a conversation with someone offscreen, but it soon turns out Howie is just standing there in the corner in his itchy green sweater and yellow shirt, gazing forlornly at Wendy as she completely ignores him.
-Here, Howie is cast in the same role as Myra from the homeless soup kitchen, pushed to the margins yet staring wonderingly, fascinated, by our vapid main characters.
-In essence, Howie and Myra are stand-ins for you and me: we are the great unwashed, and we are fascinated by the beautiful people who ignore us and treat us like the window dressings for their busy lives.
-It's an L.A. thing.)
+Here, Howie is cast in the same role as Myra from the homeless soup kitchen, pushed to the margins yet staring wonderingly, fascinated, by our vapid main characters.)

 Cut to a rapidly unraveling Kirbo on the phone, tracking down Miss Biberman: “Yeah, hi.
 By any chance, did Dale Biberman get called in on an emergency duty tonight?
 Okay.
 Thanks.”
 Perhaps juiced by the word “emergency”, he tries an “emergency breakthrough” usually reserved for disasters like flash floods and fires.
 But Dale’s roommate isn’t having it: “I want you to make another emergency breakthrough.
 Do you hear me?
 She won't release it?
 Did you tell her who's calling?
 Did you tell her I was giving a goddamn party for her?!